tardate/LittleArduinoProjects/Electronics101/TransistorTester/README.md

 Given this arrangement, one technique for testing BJTs is to measure the forward voltage between Base-Emitter and Base-Collector.
 * if positive forward voltage is found from Base to Emitter and Base to Collector, we assume a properly functioning NPN
-* if positive forward voltage is found from Emitter to Base and Collector to Base, we assume a properly functioning PNP The forward voltage will be around 0.7V for silicon transistors.
+* if positive forward voltage is found from Emitter to Base and Collector to Base, we assume a properly functioning PNP
+* the forward voltage will be around 0.7V for silicon transistors

 The Arduino sketch periodically probes the transistor test pad.
 This invovles checking the various possible forward voltage combinations and recording the results.
 From this it concludes: